rust-basel/fullstack-rust-workshop/src/deleting_items.md

 ## Creating a helper function to delete items

 Like in the previous examples (e.g. adding an item) we now add another helper function to delete items.
-Go to your new `controllers.rs` module in the frontend crateand create an async function `delete_item`, which takes an item_id, a `&str` as input.
+Go to your new `controllers.rs` module in the frontend crate and create an async function `delete_item`, which takes an item_id, a `&str` as input.

 ```rust
 pub async fn delete_item(item_id: &str) -> Result<(), reqwest::Error> {